isotopp/isotopp.github.io/_posts/2020-08-04-mysql-foreign-key-constraints-and-locking.md

 The term "UPSERT" is database-speak for "create a record, or if it exists, update it".
 The word is a portmanteau from Insert and Update.
 It can have three different resolutions for conflicts, and MySQL has three different special commands for this:

-- *Older Record wins:* When a new record is to be inserted, but an older record with this primary key exists already, the old record should stay, unmodified.
+- *Older Record wins:* When a new record is to be inserted, but an older record with this primary key already exists, the old record should stay unmodified.
 MySQL has the command `INSERT IGNORE` for this.

-- *Newer Record wins:* When a new record is to be inserted, but an older record with this primary key exists already, the old record is to be deleted, then the new record is to be inserted.
+- *Newer Record wins:* When a new record is to be inserted, but an older record with this primary key already exists, the old record is to be deleted, then the new record is to be inserted.
 MySQL has the command `REPLACE INTO` for this.

-- *Merge old and new:* When a new record is to be inserted, but an older record with this primary key exists already, the old and new records have to be merged somehow.
+- *Merge old and new:* When a new record is to be inserted, but an older record with this primary key already exists, the old and new records have to be merged somehow.
 MySQL has `INSERT ON DUPLICATE KEY UPDATE` and the `VALUES()` function for this.

 The generic way for this, without special commands, is again a RMW.